Litter boxes in schools hoax: Australia

 In 2024, it was falsely claimed that a high school in Cairns, Queensland had installed a giant litter box for furries.
 The Department of Education confirmed that this claim was false.

 New Zealand

-In 2023 a video of Whangārei Girls' High School students claimed that students identifying as furries required litter boxes in the school received several hundred thousand views.
+In 2023 a video of Whangārei Girls' High School students claiming that students identifying as furries required litter boxes in the school received several hundred thousand views.
 The school responded in June by saying that "None of this has any truth to it at all".

 Fact-checking assessments

 Several news media and fact-checking organizations have debunked the claims that schools were providing litter boxes to students to use in restrooms as unsubstantiated.

 In early 2022, Snopes rated claims of litter boxes being placed in restrooms in Michigan schools as "false" and the Agence France-Presse said they were "baseless".
 As rumors spread in April 2022, news fact-checking organization PolitiFact did not find any credible news reports to support the claim that schools were providing litter boxes for students and rated the claim "Pants on Fire!".
 Two fact-checking assessment by Reuters, in July 2022 and again in October 2022, concluded that there was no evidence that schools were officially recognizing the animal expressions of students participating in the furry fandom trend or accommodating students with litter boxes.
 According to an NBC News analysis, by mid October 2022, at least 20 conservative candidates and election officials had asserted that elementary and secondary schools were providing litter boxes or other accommodations for students who identify as cats—every school district named in such claims said they were false.
 A review of the rumors by center-right news website The Bulwark reached a similar conclusion as NBC News and referred to the hoax as "Furrygate".